Mesopotamia, 6,000 B.C.

 - Without the need for access to large amounts of capital or credit, your business may be able to develop and grow more quickly.

-- There are people in all sorts of business looking to trade a variety of goods and services, so your options are not limited.
+- There are people in all sorts of businesses looking to trade a variety of goods and services, so your options are not limited.

 - A way to reach a potentially untapped source of customers and generate word of mouth publicity that can spread to cash customers in the future.